|

 specified performance numbers.
 The specified performance is carefully

-margined based not only on our carefully obtained simulation results,
+margined based, not only on our carefully obtained simulation results,

 but also on our insight into PLL designs.